m3db/m3/site/content/docs/quickstart/docker.md

 You can create [placements](/docs/operational_guide/placement_configuration/) and [namespaces](/docs/operational_guide/namespace_configuration/#advanced-hard-way) separately if you need more control over their settings.

-The `namespaceName` argument must match the namespace in the `local` section of the `M3Coordinator` YAML configuration.
-If you [add any namespaces](/docs/operational_guide/namespace_configuration) you also need to add them to the `local` section of `M3Coordinator`'s YAML config.

 In another terminal, use the following command.